GeorgianStan/framework-for-building-libraries/front-end/README.md

 import { isPrimeNumber } from '../src/my-library';
 ```

+## Default export

+If you want to export by default, you can add the following property, `libraryExport: 'default'`, in `webpack.config.js` under `config.output`.

+Then, in your main library file use `export default`, for example `export default class MyClass{}`.

 ## Publishing

 - In `package.json` add a new property named `files`, with the location to your distribution code.